TomCordemans/LABS/docs/wireshark/README.md

 ## 11 Answers

 **1.3.
 First exploration**
-* How many packets does this pcapng file contain? `3200`
+* How many packets does this PCPAng file contain? `3200`
 * What IP addresses made a TCP connection in frames 18, 21, and 22? `192.168.1.129 and 195.238.0.64`
 * What HTTP command was sent by the client in frame 23? `GET`
 * What response was sent by the HTTP server in frame 29? `Status Code 302`
-* What is the length of the largest frame in this pcapng file? `1514 bytes`
+* What is the length of the largest frame in this PCAPng file? `1514 bytes`
 * What protocols are visible in the protocol column? `DNS, HTTP, IGMPv2, TCP and TLSv1`
 * What web browser was used by the client? `Internet Explorer 11 (User-Agent: Mozilla/5.0 (Windows NT 6.3; WOW64; Trident/7.0; rv:11.0) like Gecko)`